 ALSO READBhandarkar provided security cover by Maharashtra government Bhandarkar provided security cover by Maharashtra government Maharashtra government should bail out Nashik bank: Bhujbal Maharashtra government to formulate beach shack policy Maharashtra government sets up panel on urban transport

+The name of the bidders for the second phase of the scheme are expected to be announced later this month.
+The GR further stated that there are 28 airports across Maharashtra, which are owned and operated by separate government agencies, as well as private players.
 These airports are also going through several development works, which need a monitoring agency to maintain the coordination, therefore MADCL is appointed as nodal agency for this purpose.